-The Underground family's recent vacation in the mountains included lots of cycling and backpacking at elevations above 9000 feet.
-We are experienced backpackers, cyclists, and, before we had children, climbers.
-Whether I'm in the wilderness alone, with my children, or with a group, I always carry a heavy pack.
+We are experienced backpackers, cyclists, and before children, climbers.
+Whether I'm hiking alone, with my children, or with a group, I (unfortunately) always carry a heavy pack.
 I believe it is my personal responsibility to keep myself safe and to avoid endangering rescuers.
-Hiking with children adds another significant layer of preparedness responsibility, along with extra kid snacks and gear to keep everyone happy and (relatively) calm.
+Hiking with children adds another significant layer of preparedness responsibility, along with all the extra kid snacks and gear to keep everyone happy and (relatively) calm.
 It seems to me that the protocol for wilderness preparedness is analogous to that of critical thinking preparedness.

 1. Navigational equipment